KyloIO/kylo-docs/how-to-guides/KyloUIWithSSL.rst

 1.2 Kylo UI Application Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Add following properties to /opt/kylo/kylo-ui/conf/application.properties.
-Change port to your liking and
+Change the port to your liking and
 update path to keystore 'kylo-ui.jks' we generated in previous section.

 .. code-block:: shell